pAnastopoulos/PIMEDpy/README.md

 ## License

 PIMEDpy will be released under the MIT License.
+See [LICENSE](./LICENSE) for details.